AmplitudeAudio/doc-sdk/docs/getting-started/official-integrations.md

 ## Godot

 !!! warning
-    The Godot integration is currently in development.
-We accept support through pull requests!
+    The Godot integration is actively maintained.
+Community contributions are welcome through pull requests!

 [Godot](https://godotengine.org) is a free and open source game engine for 2D and 3D games.
 Amplitude is available on Godot with an [official plugin](https://github.com/AmplitudeAudio/integration-godot).
 The plugin supports Godot 4+ only.